-However, if your actual expenses are more than the federal rate, you can complete Form 2106 and deduct those excess expenses.
-You must report on Form 2106 your reimbursements up to the federal rate (as shown under code L in box 12 of your Form W-2) and all your expenses.
+up to the federal rate (as shown under code L in box 12 of your Form W-2) and all your expenses.
 You should be able to prove these amounts to the IRS.

-Form 2106 is only used by Armed Forces reservists, qualified performing CAUTION artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
 Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), employees who do not fit into one of the listed categories may not use Form 2106.

 Example 1.
-Laura, a performing artist, lives and works in Austin.
+Laura lives and works in Austin.
 In July, her employer sent her to Albuquerque for 4 days on business.
-Laura's employer paid the hotel directly for her lodging and reimbursed Laura \$80 a day (\$320 total) for M&IE. Laura's actual meal expenses weren't more than the federal rate for Albuquerque, which is \$71 per day.
+Laura's employer paid the hotel directly for her lodging and reimbursed Laura \$65 a day (\$260 total) for meals and incidental expenses.
+Laura's actual meal expenses weren't more than the federal rate for Albuquerque, which is \$51 per day.

-Her employer included the \$36 that was more than the federal rate ((\$80 - \$71) \times 4) in box 1 of Laura's Form W-2.
-Her employer shows \$284 (\$71 a day × 4) under code L in box 12 of her Form W-2.
+Her employer included the \$56 that was more than the federal rate ((\$65 - \$51) × 4) in box 1 of Laura's Form W-2.
+Her employer shows \$204 (\$51 a day × 4) under code L in box 12 of her Form W-2.
 This amount isn't included in Laura's income.
-Laura doesn't have to complete Form 2106; however, she must include the \$36 in her gross income as wages (by reporting the total amount shown in box 1 of her Form W-2).
+Laura doesn't have to complete Form 2106; however, she must include the \$56 in her gross income as wages (by reporting the total amount shown in box 1 of her Form W-2).

 Example 2.
 Joe, a performing artist, also lives in Austin and works for the same employer as Laura.
 In May, the employer sent Joe to San Diego for 4 days and paid the hotel directly for Joe's hotel bill.
-The employer reimbursed Joe \$75 a day for his M&IE. The federal rate for San Diego is \$71 a day.
+The employer reimbursed Joe

+\$75 a day for his meals and incidental expenses.
+The federal rate for San Diego is \$64 a day.